Ettore Sottsass: Early career

-In 1949, Sottsass was married to Fernanda Pivano, a writer, journalist, translator and critic.
-From 1954 to 1957 he was a member of the International Movement for an Imaginist Bauhaus, resigning due to the movement's perceived aggression and its lack of professionalism.
+In 1949, Sottsass married Fernanda Pivano, a writer, journalist, translator and critic.
+From 1954 to 1957, he was a member of the International Movement for an Imaginist Bauhaus, resigning due to the movement's perceived aggression and its lack of professionalism.

-In 1956, Sottsass traveled to New York City and began working in the office of George Nelson.
-He and Pivano traveled widely while working for Nelson, and returned to Italy after a few months.
-During the same year, Sottsass was commissioned by the American entrepreneur Irving Richards on an exhibition of his ceramics.
+In 1956, Sottsass travelled to New York City and began working in the office of George Nelson.
+He and Pivano travelled widely while working for Nelson, and returned to Italy after a few months.
+During the same year, Sottsass was commissioned by the American entrepreneur Irving Richards for an exhibition of his ceramics.